 It should be noted however that further legislative change is essential if we are to achieve the intentions of the Government.
 The ability to apply appropriate sanctions (eg: to apply significant fines and to stop a regulated person from practicing) following the identification of breaches of the regulations are essential tools for effective AML supervision.
-We require additional statutory powers and we are currently liaising with the Treasury and the Scottish Government to achieve the necessary changes to the law.
+We require additional statutory powers, however furthering this issue has proven challenging amid other legislative pressures.
+We are continuing to discuss with both the Treasury and the Scottish Government how to make the necessary changes to ensure the law is effective and efficient.